Evanescence: 2019–2023: The Bitter Truth

 Evanescence and Korn co-headlined an 18-dates US summer tour from August 16 to September 16, 2022.
 The band also played Rocklahoma festival in early September, and the Aftershock Festival in Sacramento, California the following month.
 After four rescheduled attempts since 2019, Evanescence's co-headlining Worlds Collide European tour with Within Temptation began on November 9, 2022, running until December 8, 2022.
+According to Loudwire in August 2022, Evanescence have sold a total of 31.9 million albums, making the band one of the best selling hard rock and metal artists of all time.